Power BI Embedded Implementation using Service Principal and Python

 • Allowing Service Principal to user Power BI APIs

-Allowing Service Principal to user Power BI APIs
+Allowing Service Principal To User Power BI APIs

 Once you login to your Power BI Service, the first step is to allow the service principal to use Power BI APIs.
 You can achieve this using the admin portal as follows: